sabob/rollup-plugin-ractive-compiler/README.md

 <div>Hello {{name}}</div>
 ```

-We want to simply do this:
+we want to do this:

 ```js
 import controller from "./controller.js";